DLR-VF/ULTImodel/ultimodel-mkdocs/docs/example-net.md

 # Network

-A network created in ULTIMO consists of edges and nodes and is extracted from OSM and is created using `network.CreateNetwork`.
+A network created in ULTImodel consists of edges and nodes and is extracted from OSM and is created using `network.CreateNetwork`.

 ## Edges